brianglass/anastasis/files/syn-sep01.md

 No fleeting pleasures those you now enjoy,
 Faster from fleeting pleasures, blessed John.

-Saint DiomÃ©des, slain by a broad sword, met his end.
+Saint Diomédes, slain by a broad sword, met his end.

 **Verses**
 Iron to iron was holy Diomede,